AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

 >
 >If you want to create a multilingual transactional message, define an additional event attribute with the **AC_language** ID.
 This only applies to event transactional messages.
 After the event is published, the steps for editing the content of a multilingual transactional message are the same as for a multilingual standard email.
 See [Creating a multilingual email](../../channels/using/creating-a-multilingual-email.md).

-## Enriching the transactional message content
+## Enriching the transactional message content {#enriching-the-transactional-message-content}

 Enriching the transactional message content with information from the Adobe Campaign database enables you to personalize your messages.
 From the last name or CRM ID of each of your recipients, for example, you can recover data such as their address or date of birth or any other custom field added in the Profile table, in order to personalize the information that is sent to them.